SAEON/academic-kickstart/content/authors/martina/_index.md

 # - Visitors
 ---

 I am a plant ecologist exploring the relationships between plant performance and the environment as a basis for understanding biodiversity responses to ongoing global change.
-Notably, I study range-wide demographic- and functional trait variation of serotinous Proteaceae in the Cape Floristic Region biodiversity hotspot.
-My postdoctoral research at SAEON, working with Jasper Slingsby, focuses on quantifying climate-induced changes on demography, and working towards long-term monitoring of several Proteaceae species.
+I study range-wide demographic and functional trait variation of serotinous Proteaceae in the Cape Floristic Region.
+My postdoctoral research at SAEON, working with Dr Jasper Slingsby, focuses on using long-term monitoring to quantify climate-induced changes in the demography of several Proteaceae species.
+For more details on my research see https://fynbosser.wordpress.com.